gobuffalo/docs/content/documentation/getting_started/installation.md

 ## Custom Installation **with** SQLite3 Support

 **SQLite 3** requires a GCC, or equivalent C compiler for [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) to compile.
 You **must** have a GCC installed **first** before installing Buffalo.

-To install Buffalo, ensure your `GOPATH` is defined, then:

 ```sh
 $ go install -tags sqlite github.com/gobuffalo/cli/cmd/buffalo@{{< latestclirelease >}}